CrossRef/logppj/README.md

 Takes log files from the DOI resolver servers and converts them to something a bit more usable and compact.
 Discards things we're not interested in, tidies up things that we are.
 Anonymises.
 Takes compressed log files as input.

+ - parses all the different date formats in play (currently 4) and converts to ISO8601
  - normalizes timezones to UTC
- - truncates times to the day
+ - truncates times to the just day
  - normalizes date-rotated filenames for timezone and multiplexes log files
  - normalizes referrer domains, discards path
  - records referrer protocol